Skip to content

 )

-The generic T extends the base UserCredentials with custom columns of your choice (e.g. tenantId, displayName, email).
-Those columns flow through LoginResult.user, the createUser(extras) parameter, and update(patch).
+The generic T extends the base UserCredentials with custom columns of your choice (e.g. tenantId, displayName, and your own email/phone login handles). id and username are the only handle-bearing fields on the base — T adds every extra column, including any secondary login handle.
+Those flow through LoginResult.user, the createUser(extras) parameter, and update(patch).

 Source: user-service.ts:74.